 Ever wonder why eyeglasses are so expensive?
 60 Minutes had a really interesting piece on the Italian eyeglass manufacturer Luxottica that helps explain why.
 Luxottica now manufactures just about every major designer eyeglass brand in the market – Gucci, Prada, Ray Ban, Oakley, Michael Kors, Armani, Tiffany & Co, Polo, Ralph Lauren, Versace, Chanel, Chaps, Paul Smith, Vogue, etc., etc…

 Not only that, but they also own or run the retail channels – Lenscrafters, Pearle Vision, Sears Optical, Target Optical, Sunglass Hut, and Oliver Peoples.
 All but a few brands sold at these retailers are made by Luxottica.

 AND they even control some of the payment channel by owning the second largest vision insurer, Eyemed.

 So not only do they manufacturer a large majority of the glasses (their CEO estimated that at least half a billion people own a pair they manufactured) – but they also set the prices.
 If you’re an optician or retailer, you want their brands.
 If you’re a brand, you want to be in their stores.
 You have no negotiating room, and when you do compete, Luxottica refuses to sell your brand at their stores, and then buys you out after your stock sinks, as they did with Oakley.

-If you are insured by Eyemed and buy a Luxottica brand from Lenscrafters, for example, Luxottica has made the glasses, sold you the glasses at prices they’ve set, and even paid for part of the glasses.
+If you are insured by Eyemed and buy a Luxottica brand from Lenscrafters, for example, Luxottica has made the glasses, sold you the glasses at prices they’ve set, and even paid themselves for part of the glasses through their insurance arm.

 I won’t say the “M” word, but they control the market.